norberttoth398/Summer_2020/README.md

 ├── Elliptical Fourier - folder containing EFA/EFD notebook
 |   └── EFD_withPCA.ipynb - jupyter notebook showing an approach (nowhere near perfect) to use EFD's combined with PCA to probe crystal shapes.
 |
+├──Textural Processing
-├── Approx_CSD_generators.py - collection of functions used to plot approximate CSD plots (as in Neave et. al. (2017)); may be used in binder environment
+|   ├── Approx_CSD_generators.py - collection of functions used to plot approximate CSD plots (as in Neave et. al. (2017)); may be used in binder environment
-├── ExampleTexturalProcessing.ipynb - binder executable notebook showing how textural data may be processed using this method (use launch tag or link)
+|   ├── ExampleTexturalProcessing.ipynb - binder executable notebook showing how textural data may be processed using this method (use launch tag or link)
-├── QEMSCAN_PhaseMask_2_CSD.py - script with functions able to turn a QEMSCAN phase mask into approximate CSD.
+|   ├── QEMSCAN_PhaseMask_2_CSD.py - script with functions able to turn a QEMSCAN phase mask into approximate CSD.
-└── Useful_funcs.py - collection of useful Python functions, may be used in binder environment.
+|   └── Useful_funcs.py - collection of useful Python functions, may be used in binder environment.
 </pre>